ag-grid/ag-grid/grid-packages/ag-grid-community/README.md

 * Sorting
 * Row Selection

-Here are some of the features that make ag-Grid stand out:
+Here are some of the features that make AG Grid stand out:

 * Grouping / Aggregation*
 * Custom Filtering